 - Slice the potatoes into 1cm slices and begin assembling.

-- Lay one thick layer of potatoes followed by a handful of the brisket and a table spoon of beef suet.
+- Lay one thick layer of potatoes followed by a handful of the brisket and a table spoon of beef suet or dripping.
 Repeat this till all your ingredients are used.

 - Add 250ml of beef stock and cook on medium heat for 45 minutes.